Our Review Process

 3. Check your feet again after the day’s wear and tear and massage your hand and foot with a cream.

 4. In the end, do a final blood sugar and pressure test and record it along with all other test results.
 This will help in motivating as well as providing an insight into your daily ABCs.
+Also know about fasting blood sugar level.

 1. Quit smoking and drink occasionally.